Hecate2/Ignareo-ISML-auto-voter/README.md

 In DestroyerIGN, start **captchaServer.py**, and then **IgnaleoA.py**.
 Finally, provide Destroyer Ignaleo with ammunition (proxy ips) by starting **Ammunition.py**.
 **IGN does not open fire until you run Ammunition.py at last!**
+For civil use of Ignaleo, contact me to apply for **IgnaleoG**.
+IgnaleoA is not fully reliable when thousands of connections have to be handled in a single process, especially on Windows.
+(I can't publish IgnaleoG at present because G probably leaves no way for ISML to make a living.)

 ## The structure:
 IGN is fabricated with 3 cascades: